FreddieNeverLeft/freddieneverleft.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Homepage of Yilin Yang"
+title: "Homepage of Yilin Yang"
 excerpt: "About me"
 author_profile: true
 redirect_from: